Why R/GA and Reply.ai Created A Custom Bot Maker For Small Businesses

 While bot fever among major brands may be cooling, the goal for BotBot was to create a platform to simplify bot building and maintenance in a way that made sense for small business.
 A lot of the research went into figuring out the type of utilities that both small business owners and their customers would get the most out of.
 BotBot has three available templates–Ask Bot lets businesses answer their customers’ FAQs, Fitness Bot is for people to book classes at gyms and fitness studios, and Food Bot optimizes take-out and delivery orders for restaurants.
 More templates are set to be released every few weeks.

 Right now, there are limited options for companies wanting to build a bot.
-There are developer tool kits, which are largely out of the question for small business owners because it requires an engineer.
-There are full service bot shops but they tend to be beyond a small business budget.
-DeSoto says BotBot offers a legitimate third option.
+There are developer toolkits, which are largely out of the question for small business owners because it requires an engineer.
+There are full-service bot shops but they tend to be beyond a small business budget.
+BotBot offers a legitimate third option, says de Soto.
 “It’s really the first player in the space to take a completely different approach,” she says.
 “While we do have templates working on the back-end, it really is like an extra staff member to help them create something, without adding time and resources for them.”

 Much like how companies like Squarespace has made professionally designed websites available to anyone, the goal here is the same for chatbot utility.
 “It is about the democratization of this new technology, helping small businesses help potentially millions of customers on Facebook,” says Melchiori.
 “It’s a win-win, because if we let small business take advantage of it, they get more business, but as consumers, it makes life more efficient, by being able to order more food or book more appointments through Facebook.”